 It has been calculated that up to a third of all slaves taken out of Africa on ships died en route.
 This was known as the Middle Passage.
 An unknown number of lives were also lost in Africa, mostly in a strip about 100 miles wide along the central West Coast, as a result of the slave trade from attempts to capture them and on their journey to ports of embarkation.
 More than 10 percent of imported slaves — some 50,000 — came after Congress abolished the slave trade in 1810.
 Slaves brought to this land are the ancestors of more than 20 million Americans.

 This chapter also begins an inkling of the great diversity of peoples that characterize the American people.
-While relatively small in numbers, by 1790 there were significant numbers of Scotch, Irish and German immigrants and smaller numbers of Dutch, French, Swedish, Spanish and others.
+While relatively small in numbers, by 1790 there were significant numbers of Scottish, Irish and German immigrants and smaller numbers of Dutch, French, Swedish, Spanish and others.

-At the heart of this chapter is the story of the creation of the nation, including the 13 colonies and the ethnic groups the predominated in each.
+At the heart of this chapter is the story of the creation of the nation, including the 13 English colonies that became the original 13 states, and the ethnic groups the predominated in each.
 The story of the relationship with England and the impulse that led to that relationship souring and then the story of the American Revolution and the creation of the United States of America will be told.
 Which groups played significant roles in the lead-up to the Revolutionary War?
 Which groups led the effort during the war?
 Who were the Founding Fathers?
 What were their backgrounds?
 Where did the ideas for our founding documents, the Declaration of Independence, the Articles of Confederation, the Federalist Papers and the Constitution, come from?

 NOTE: The material herein is based largely on two books that tell part of this story, 1491: New Revelations of the Americas Before Columbus by Charles C. Mann, and Coming to America: A History of Immigration and Ethnicity in American Life by Roger Daniels.
 Ideas and material from both authors are presented here to give readers a sense of the story.
 Leading scholars would be expected to develop a detailed outline of the Museum’s story following the establishment of the Museum.